AnkilP/ankilp.github.io/src/content/blog/shortstories.md

 >
 > What is the purpose of this?
 Why does waving my hand over this flame mean anything?
 >
-> We’re Indian - this is who we are.
+> These are our traditions.
+Our traditions have shaped our communities for a thousand years.
+We’re Indian - this is who we are.
 >
 > Are we in India right now?
 >